 Many cruise ship passengers visiting Barcelona are doing so for the first time in which case there’s absolutely no need to look at what excursions are available outside the city as there’s so much to see and do in it.
-If, however, you’ve been here before and are looking for something different there are a number of trips beyond the city which will often be made available by official shore excursions by your cruise line.
+If, however, you’ve been here before and are looking for something different there are a number of popular day trips from Barcelona which will often be made available by official shore excursions by your cruise line.
 Alternatively, you can arrange for private tours with local operators or take a chance at getting around on the excellent public transport network.

 Montserrat: The most popular excursion is to the Benedictine Monastery of Montserrat which lies in the mountains some 55km north-west of Barcelona Port.
 This is an important site for the people of Barcelona which is home to a black icon of the Virgin of Montserrat (La Morenita) who is the Patron Saint of Catalonia.
 If you aren’t taking a private tour to Montserrat you can get there by train from Plaça d’Espanya station.
 Departures are frequent, the journey takes about an hour and your ticket includes the trip up the mountain by funicular or cable car.
 Private tours to Montserrat for cruise ship passengers are available with a stop at Gaudí’s Park Güell on the way.

 Barcelona Airport: If your voyage begins or ends at the Barcelona cruise port you’ll probably be flying in or out of Barcelona’s El Prat Airport.
 Located just 17km south-west of the Barcelona Port the airport is easily accessible by public transport (Aerobus or train).
-However, considering the luggage you’ll be carrying you’re better off travelling by taxi or arranging a private transfer.
+However, considering the luggage you’ll be carrying you might be better off travelling by taxi or arranging a private transfer.
+For more information take a look at our Barcelona Airport Travel Guide.